 Don't I look good?
 After the way I've looked on the cover of the 2010-2015 cards, I figured I deserved a proper Melania-makeover.
 And simply because I couldn't resist, the back of the card had a very special tweet from the @realDonaldTrump, himself:

 - Whether you're incredibly passionate about politics or you don't really care, and no matter who you voted for - you gotta admit this was funny.
 I had to get my holiday cards out by November 8th.
 My hope was that by Christmas the election would have been be purposefully purged from everyone's mind.
-2 years later and we're all still talking about it.
+I couldn't have been more wrong.

 - I now know what I would look like if I lost 40 pounds.
 My biggest concern, however, would be falling over with legs that thin.
 I don't now how skinny girls have the confidence to walk - in high heels nonetheless!